cs1302uga/cs1302-gallery/README.md

-   Usually an `IllegalStateException` with the message "Not on FX application thread" means that you are trying to access or modify some node (i.e., a component or container) in the scene graph from a code snippet that is not executing in the main JavaFX thread (see Q4 in this FAQ).
+   Usually an `IllegalStateException` with the message "Not on FX application thread" means that you are trying to access or modify some node (i.e., a component or container) in the scene graph from a code snippet that is not executing in the JavaFX Event Dispatch thread (see Q4 in this FAQ).
 If you want to fix this, then the code snippet that interacts with the scene graph needs to be wrapped in a [`Runnable`](https://docs.oracle.com/javase/8/docs/api/java/lang/Runnable.html) implementation and passed to the static `runLater` method in